bazaarvoice/emodb/markdowns/StashApi.md

 Pre-requisites
 --------------

-Since the Stash data lives in S3 your resource must have access to the appropriate bucket and objects:
+For stash in S3, your resource must have access to the appropriate bucket and objects:

 Action        | Resource
 --------      | ---------
 s3:ListBucket | arn:aws:s3:::{bucket}
-s3:GetObject  | arn:aws:s3:::{bucket}/stash/{universe}/*
+s3:GetObject  | arn:aws:s3:::{bucket}/{stash_root}/*

-For example, if you need to access the cert Stash in us-east-1 then your resource could have the following permissions in its policy:
+For example, if you need to access  Stash in AWS us-east-1 then your resource could have the following permissions in its policy:

 ```json